Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 	* [Connascence](https://connascence.io/)
 	* [The Grand Unified Theory of Software Design by Jim Weirich](https://vimeo.com/10837903) (video)
 	* [The Grug Brained Developer](https://grugbrain.dev/) (or its more readable [common english translation](https://reidjs.github.io/grug-dev-translation/)).

+[^1]: All except the DS devices, which are scheduled for a different update.